fvarnals/Band-pass-Filter/README.md

 Notes

 ## Client
+Company that makes digital audio workspace plugins.
+Would like to use this program alongside other programs.
-Company that makes digital audio workspace plugins Musicians apply filters to tracks to change how that track sounds
+Musicians apply filters to tracks to change how that track sounds.

 ## Product
 Band Pass Filter: